munificent/game-programming-patterns/book/state.markdown

 [planning systems]: http://web.media.mit.edu/~jorkin/goap.html

 This doesn't mean finite state machines, pushdown automata, and other simple systems aren't useful.
-They're a good modelling tool for certain kinds of problems.
+They're a good modeling tool for certain kinds of problems.
 Finite state machines are useful when:

  *  You have an entity whose behavior changes based on some internal state.